-• cylindricalBC < use cylindrical boundary conditions? >

-Description: Specifies whether or not cylindrical boundary conditions are to be applied to the system.
+cylindricalBC < use cylindrical boundary conditions? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not cylindrical boundary conditions are to be applied to the system.
 If set to on, then cylindricalBCCenter, cylindricalBCr1, cylindricalBCl1 and cylindricalBCk1 must be defined, and cylindricalBCAxis, cylindricalBCexp1, cylindricalBCr2, cylindricalBCl2, cylindricalBCk2, and cylindricalBCexp2 can optionally be defined.

-ullet cylindricalBCCenter < center of cylinder $(\mathring{A}) >$ ullet cylindricalBCAxis < axis of cylinder (Å) >

-Acceptable Values: position

-Description: Location around which cylinder is centered.

-Acceptable Values: x, y, or z

-Description: Axis along which cylinder is aligned.

-• cylindricalBCr1 < radius for first boundary condition (Å) > ullet cylindrical BCl1 < distance along cylinder axis for first boundary condition (Å) >

-Description: Distance at which the first potential of the boundary conditions takes effect along the non-axis plane of the cylinder.

-Description: Distance at which the first potential of the boundary conditions takes effect along the cylinder axis.

-• cylindricalBCk1 < force constant for first potential >
+- cylindricalBCCenter < center of cylinder (Å) > Acceptable Values: position Description: Location around which cylinder is centered. - cylindricalBCAxis < axis of cylinder (Å) > Acceptable Values: x, y, or z Description: Axis along which cylinder is aligned. - cylindricalBCr1 < radius for first boundary condition (Å) > Acceptable Values: positive decimal Description: Distance at which the first potential of the boundary conditions takes effect along the non-axis plane of the cylinder. - cylindricalBCl1 < distance along cylinder axis for first boundary condition (Å) > Acceptable Values: positive decimal Description: Distance at which the first potential of the boundary conditions takes effect along the cylinder axis. - cylindricalBCk1 < force constant for first potential > Acceptable Values: non-zero decimal

 Description: Force constant for the first harmonic potential.
-A positive value will push atoms toward the center, and a negative value will pull atoms away from the center.

-• cylindricalBCexp1 < exponent for first potential >
+A positive value will push atoms toward the center, and a negative value will pull atoms away from the center. - cylindricalBCexp1 < exponent for first potential > Acceptable Values: positive, even integer

-Description: Exponent for first boundary potential.
-The only likely values to use are 2 and 4.

-ullet cylindricalBCr2 < radius for second boundary condition (Å) >

-Description: Distance at which the second potential of the boundary conditions takes effect along the non-axis plane of the cylinder.
-If this parameter is defined, then cylindricalBC12 and spericalBCk2 must also be defined.

-• cylindricalBC12 < radius for second boundary condition (Å) >

-Description: Distance at which the second potential of the boundary conditions takes effect along the cylinder axis.
-If this parameter is defined, then cylindricalBCr2 and spericalBCk2 must also be defined.

-• cylindricalBCk2 < force constant for second potential >
+Default Value: 2 Description: Exponent for first boundary potential.
+The only likely values to use are 2 and 4. - cylindricalBCr2 < radius for second boundary condition (Å) > Acceptable Values: positive decimal Description: Distance at which the second potential of the boundary conditions takes effect along the non-axis plane of the cylinder.
+If this parameter is defined, then cylindricalBCl2 and spericalBCk2 must also be defined. - cylindricalBC12 < radius for second boundary condition (Å) > Acceptable Values: positive decimal Description: Distance at which the second potential of the boundary conditions takes effect along the cylinder axis.
+If this parameter is defined, then cylindricalBCr2 and spericalBCk2 must also be defined. - cylindricalBCk2 < force constant for second potential > Acceptable Values: non-zero decimal

 Description: Force constant for the second harmonic potential.
-A positive value will push atoms toward the center, and a negative value will pull atoms away from the center.

-• cylindricalBCexp2 < exponent for second potential >

-Description: Exponent for second boundary potential.
+A positive value will push atoms toward the center, and a negative value will pull atoms away from the center. cylindricalBCexp2 < exponent for second potential > - Default Value: 2 Description: Exponent for second boundary potential.
 The only likely values to use are 2 and 4.